-We are very pleased to announce that Dr. Leigh Anne Clark at Clemson University has submitted a proposal to The Morris Animal Foundation http://www.morrisanimalfoundation.org/ with regards to a study EPI in Breeds other than the German Shepherd Dog.
+Although Dr. Leigh Anne Clark at Clemson University re-submitted a proposal to The Morris Animal Foundation http://www.morrisanimalfoundation.org/ with regards to a study EPI in Breeds other than the German Shepherd Dog... the proposal was declined

-Thank you Dr. Clark http://www.clemsoncaninegenetics.com/ for continuing to pursue the genetics of EPI.
+Thank you Dr. Clark http://www.clemsoncaninegenetics.com/ for your continued effort to pursue the genetics of EPI.